 3 most critical details of online file storage

 Cloud storage has become a critical part of today’s business model.
 In fact, recent studies find that more than half of all enterprises consider the cloud an essential component of success—and they’re not afraid to put their money where their mouth is.
 Those same companies dedicate a whopping 50 percent or more of their IT budgets to the cloud.
-While there are many different types of cloud computing options out there, collaboration applications that provide online file storage are the most popular because they help streamline the transfer of files, messages, data, attachments, notes, etc. from worker to worker or team to team.
+While there are many different types of cloud computing options out there, collaboration applications that provide online file storage is one of the most popular, helping to streamline the transfer of files, messages, data, attachments, notes, etc. from worker to worker, team to team.